-In June 2018, after 5 community forums and much discussion, the AHS Building Committee selected an all new construction design concept for the future high school.
-Read more about why this concept was chosen.
+The AHS Building Committee has selected an all new construction design concept for the future high school.
+Read more about why the layout and exterior design concepts were chosen.

 - Preserves part of the front green, retaining an open area for students and community.